These 10 great bench press benefits are why the bench is one of the most popular exercises in the gym.

 While the pecs are the primary muscle during bench presses, the triceps also play a crucial role.

-Bench presses are a very valuable triceps-building exercise.
+Bench presses are an excellent triceps-building exercise.

 #4.
 Easy to learn